Using RESTCONF

 1. validate, 2) apply, 3) commit or rollback

-• Full support for database locking, editing, validation, including extensive user-callback capabilities to support device instrumentation.
+• Full support for database editing and validation, including extensive user-callback capabilities to support device instrumentation.

-• Complete <rpc-error> reporting support, including user-defined errors via YANG error-app-tag and error-message statements.
+• Complete <error> reporting support, including user-defined errors via YANG error-app-tag and error-message statements.

 • HTTP status-lines are used to report success or failure for RESTCONF operations.
 Error information is returned for "4xx" class of status codes.
 This error information is adapted for use in RESTCONF.